-Summarized Comment DOJ Response 14.
-The proposed regulations still lack clarity and are inadequate in providing direction to licensed ammunition vendors on how to conduct ammunition purchases and transfers.
+Summarized Comment DOJ Response 14 The proposed regulations still lack clarity and are inadequate in providing direction to licensed ammunition vendors on how to conduct ammunition purchases and transfers.
 Under California's Administrative Procedures Act, all proposed regulations must be authored in a way that is easily understood by those person's directly affected by them.
 Unfortunately, these regulations are incomplete and would adversely affect manufacturers, distributors, firearms retailers, shooting ranges and sportsmen's organizations.
 In our previous comments to DOJ, NSSF asserted the regulations omitted instructions or guidance on how a licensed ammunition vendor should proceed with an ammunition purchase or transfer.
 The modified regulations also omit clear instructions on how a vendor should proceed with an ammunition purchase or transfer.
-It is still unclear when an ammunition vendor should initiate the \$4302 or \$4303 process.
+It is still unclear when an ammunition vendor should initiate the §4302 or §4303 process.
 Is that at the discretion of the potential buyer or is it the vendor?
-Under what circumstances should the vendor use a Standard Ammunition Eligibility Check and under what circumstances should the yuse the Basic Ammunition Eligibility Check first?
+Under what circumstances should the vendor use a Standard Ammunition Eligibility Check and under what circumstances should they use the Basic Ammunition Eligibility Check?
+Does the purchaser have to ask for the Standard Ammunition Check first?
 No change has been made in response to this comment.
 The Department disagrees that the proposed regulations lack clarity and are inadequate in providing direction.
 Sections 4302, 4303 and 4305 were revised to more clearly communicate how a purchaser or transferee may request, though an ammunition vendor, a determination from the Department regarding the purchaser or transferee's authorization, and provides the methods for an ammunition vendor to process that request.
 The regulations, in conjunction with Penal Code section 30370, subdivision (a), make plain each option and when each is appropriate.
 The Department does not have the authority to mandate which procedure a purchaser or transferee uses to seek authorization to purchase ammunition.
 If an individual's information does not match an entry in the AFS system, and the individual does not hold a current Certificate of Eligibility, the individual may only be eligible for a Basic Ammunition Eligibility Check.
 However, by statute, certain persons may gain authorization in multiple ways.
 If an individual's personal information matches an entry in the AFS (e.g., from a previous firearm transaction), the individual is eligible for both a Basic Ammunition Eligibility Check.
-If an individual holds a current Certificate of Eligibility, the individual is eligible for both a Basic Ammunition Eligibility Check and a Standard Ammunition Eligibility, the individual is eligible for both a Basic Ammunition Eligibility Check and a Standard Ammunition Eligibility, the individual is eligible for both a Basic Ammunition Eligibility the core for Eligibility for the authorization provided by the Basic Ammunition Eligibility process An individual could hold a current Certificate of Eligibility, the individual is eligible for both a Basic Ammunition Eligibility the endition provided by the Basic Ammunition Eligibility process a person shall request, the Department determined that the most effective way of clarifying the multiple methods of gaining authorization, as provided by stat
+If an individual holds a current Certificate of Eligibility, the individual is eligible for both a Basic Ammunition Eligibility Check and a the COE Verification process.
+An individual could hold a current Certificate of Eligibility, the individual is eligible for both a Basic Ammunition Eligibility Check.
+Instead of mandating which ammunition eligibility process a person shall request, the Department determined that the most effective way of clarifying the multiple methods of gaining authorization, as provided by statute, is to clearly persent each process and its attendant requirements.
+The proposed regulations satisfy this goal.
+Ammunition vendors are free to inquire of the potential purchaser or transferee about their potential eligibility, before requesting one of the three types of eligibil